richard-rance/platform-docs/4.-documentation/d.table-of-contents.md

 ### Groups

-Groups are non-linkable, collabsible items containing items and other groups that all relate to the same subject matter.
+Groups are non-linkable, collapsible items containing items and other groups that all relate to the same subject matter.
 Dividers cannot be nested within a group.

 ### Items